tylermercer/personal-website/src/content/posts/software/-unlaunching.md

 Logwise was what Matuschak would describe as an "open loop":

-> Tasks left undone, observations left unrecorded, replies yet to be written—these swirl about our minds, as if we’re rehearsing them over and over again to make sure they’re not forgotten.
+> Tasks left undone, observations left unrecorded, replies yet to be written—these swirl about our minds, as if we’re rehearsing them over and over again to make sure they’re not forgotten.[^zeigarnik]

 Deep focus on a subject involves defending a loop on that subject from the other loops---small ones, like tasks, and big ones, like Logwise---that would crowd it out.
 This requires [a system for closing open loops](https://notes.andymatuschak.org/Close_open_loops), but it also requires you to be careful about which loops you open in the first place.
 Karlsson encountered this as he became a writer: